 Going with the theme of the month, I thought this would be a great time to share this recipe.
-I’ve been seeing some inspiring post on Instagram and so many people are raving about beets these day.
+I’ve been seeing some inspiring posts on Instagram and so many people are raving about beets these days.
 I feel like I’m seeing them everywhere.
-I just adore this deeply hued root vegetable.
+I just adore this deeply-hued root vegetable.
 Whether in a juice, salad, or you know…hummus, you can’t go wrong.

 Beet hummus is super easy to make and goes with just about any vegetable.
 Just throw everything into your food processor, puree until smooth, and that’s it!
 Serve with an array of your favorite colorful vegetables or use it to make heart toppers for cucumber slices.

 Traditional hummus is delicious, but it’s always fun to spice things up.
 This recipe uses nutrient-rich beets to create a sweet, healthy dip that goes great with anything.